Lamarana Diallo

-Mamadou Lamarana Diallo (born 23 August 1985) is a Guinean-born Indonesian former footballer who last played as a forward for Liga 3 club Persiku Kudus.
+Mamadou Lamarana Diallo (born 28 August 1991) is a Guinean former footballer who last played as a forward for Liga 3 club Persiku Kudus in Indonesia.

 Career

 PSMS Medan

 He was signed for PSMS Medan to play in Liga 2 in the 2019 season.
 Diallo played 1 time without scoring a goal.

 Persatu Tuban

 In middle season 2019, Lamarana Diallo signed a year contract with Persatu Tuban from PSMS Medan.
 He made 10 league appearances and scored 5 goals for Persatu Tuban.

 Persiku Kudus

 He was signed for Persiku Kudus to play in Liga 3 in the 2021 season.
 Diallo made 1 league appearance and without scoring a goal for Persiku.

+Personal life

+Diallo is married to Indonesian women from Semarang.
+Foreigners who are legally married to Indonesian citizens is one of criteria that fulfill by Diallo to become Indonesian citizen.